slevithan/regex/README.md

 2. Interpolated values are always aware of the context of where they're embedded.
 3. When relevant, interpolated values are always treated as complete units.

-> Examples where rule #3 is relevant: With following quantifiers, if they contain top-level alternation, if they contain numbered backreferences (leading to renumbering), or if they're placed in a character class range or set operation.
+> Examples where rule #3 is relevant: With following quantifiers, if they contain top-level alternation or unnamed backreferences, or if they're placed in a character class range or set operation.

 ### Interpolation contexts